generyand/vantage/docs/project-roadmap.md

 ---

-## Epic 3: The Assessor Validation & Rework Cycle
+## Phase 3: The Assessor Validation & Rework Cycle
 **Status:** Not Started
 **Description:** This epic builds the tools for the DILG Area Assessors.
 It covers both the initial review for the rework cycle and the final validation that occurs during the in-person Table Assessment.